The Unforgiven - All-Rounder

 Double Down with

-Yasuo, it is more optimal to start with your other Champ as the
+Yasuo, it is more optimal to start with your other champ as the

 Double Down combo initiator.